vmware-tanzu/community-edition/docs/site/content/docs/assets/aws-clusters.md

    [](ignored)

-1. In the new guest cluster file (`~/.config/tanzu/tkg/clusterconfigs/guest1.yaml`), edit the CLUSTER_NAME parameter to assign a name to your guest cluster.
+1. In the new workload cluster file (`~/.config/tanzu/tkg/clusterconfigs/workload1.yaml`), edit the CLUSTER_NAME parameter to assign a name to your guest cluster.
 For example,

    ```yaml